TheDukeDK/devsecops-demo/docs/container-scanning.md

 * Covers Alpine, BusyBox, CentOS/Red Hat, Debian and Ubuntu distributions.
 * Also reports dependency vulnerabilities for Ruby, Python, JavaScript(NPM and Yarn).
 * Supports Docker and OCI formats.
-* Can doe some rogu thresh holds on severity of issues.
+* Can doe some rouGH thresh holds on severity of issues.
 (UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL)
 * Does **not** supply an output format natively which can be used to publish reports in Jenkins.
 ### Trivy
 * Covers most all Linux distributions.